priyankaraghunathan15/boston-311-sql-case-study/README.md

 ## 📈 Business Questions & SQL Solutions

-Each section below presents a real-world business question and the SQL logic used to solve it, followed by result visualizations where relevant.
+Each section below begins with a real-world business question and a summary of the results.
+The corresponding SQL logic and visualizations are provided in collapsible sections to highlight both the analytical process and the insights derived from the data.